jhrcook/academic-kickstart/content/post/streamlit-app-heroku/index.md

 ## Build a Dockerfile

 The next step is to construct a file called "Dockerfile" that provide instructions to produce a Docker image with the running application.
-Below is the complete Dockerfile and I have provided a brief explination afterwards.
+Below is the complete Dockerfile and I have provided a brief explanation afterwards.

 ```docker
 FROM python:3.9